shaneholloman/agentic-cursorrules/README.md

 - [Windsurf IDE](https://codeium.com/windsurf/) (experimental support)
 - Future support planned for any text editor implementing agent-based context awareness

+### Using CMD/CTRL+Shift+P in Cursor/Windsurf/etc

+To create dedicated workspace windows in Cursor/Windsurf/etc, use the shortcut CMD/CTRL+Shift+P to open the command palette, then type ">Duplicate Workspace" to create a new workspace window.
+This allows you to manage different agents in separate windows, maintaining focus and organization.

 ## Technical Overview

 ```yaml